Wheel Creek Hut

 Routes

 A route to the Awarua/ Larry River involves continuing up the TR of Wheel Creek to the first marked side-creek.
 A light track goes up the TL rib of the creek towards the Saddle from where there is a grand view down Silcock Creek and over to the surrounding peaks.
-It is straightforward travel down the top basin of Silcock Creek, with goats further down on the flats, and some great camping spots.
-Head up the broad spur at the bottom end of the basin, on the TR of the side-creek that drains the tarn and point 1302m.
+It is straightforward travel down through the top basin of Silcock Creek and there are some great camping spots.
+Head up the broad spur at the bottom end of the basin, on the TR of the side-creek that drains the tarn and Pt.
+1302m.
 The tarn there is shallow and lacks a sheltered campsite.
-Continue along the long NW ridge from point 1302m.
+Continue along the long NW ridge from Pt.
+1302m.
 Navigation skills are required at the top, but the remainder down into the Larry River is straightforward.
 Getting off the toe of the ridge is not particularly easy, and the 400m of river travel from here down to the Larry River forks involves some pack-floats at normal flows.
-This section would become impassable with rain and sidling is not practical here.
+This section would become impassable with rain and sidling is not a practical option.
 Further down the Larry a sidle on the TR above some gorgy sections is required, and not river travel as recommended in Sven Brabyn's guide.
 The first reasonable camping spot is the marked flat above the Bateman confluence.
 Rounded river rocks could make for difficult crossings in places at above-normal flows.
-A useful section of pack-track can be picked up on the TL below the 230m contour, and the River broadens eventually and wading becomes more pleasant.
+A useful section of pack-track can be picked up on the TL below the 230m contour.
+The river widens eventually and wading becomes more pleasant.
 Continue down to the Caledonian Mine and the marked track out to the road.

 Repairs